sbuntz/Grenfell-Racing/README.md

 ## Description
-A website that allows you to update postd, profile and images without having to know how to code or spend the money on website build sites.
+A website that allows you to update posts, profile and images without having to know how to code or spend the money on website build sites.

 ![default](default.png)